3liz/py-qgis-wps/README.md

 * QGIS centric
 * Handle all request in asynchronous way: all jobs run in a non-blocking way, even when synchronous operation is requested.
-* Use multiprocessing Pool to handle task queue instead instantiating a new process each time.
+* Use multiprocessing Pool to handle task queue instead of instantiating a new process each time.
 * Uniform Logging with the 'logging' module
 * Implements OGC `processes` api.
 * Use Redis for asynchronous status storage.